-The global race for artificial intelligence is running into a massive bottleneck – power.
+The global race for artificial intelligence has run headfirst into its biggest bottleneck yet: electricity.

 AI requires staggering amounts of energy.